 I want to highlight this stigma because I am well aware of how prevalent it is throughout the POC community.
 Sadly, even my family has been critical of my brood, and it is unacceptable – even if said in a joking manner.

-This stigma was never “taught” to me by my mother or father outright.
-They never once told me that I should only have a certain of amount of children, but they also never mentioned I shouldn’t judge others for it either.
 So, my job as a mother, a POC, is to overcome it and learn – so that I can teach my daughter that she can be a full woman regardless of how many children she has.
 Irrespective of her skin color and most of all her choice to “keep her legs closed” because what she chooses to do with her body is none of our business.